kibinzxc/understanding-the-self-website/README.md

 - CSS3
 - JAVASCRIPT

-To access the website, kindly click:
+To access the website, kindly open:
 `index.html`

 You can also access the Published website:
 `https://2c-uts.vercel.app`

 or

 [Click Me](https://2c-uts.vercel.app)